andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 in neuroscience are the LNP and the integrate-and-fire models (Figure 5).
-The two models can be thought of as a summation and an integration respectively, just like the convolution equations described in Section \[sec:ConvNets\].
+The two models can be thought of as a summation and an integration respectively, just like the convolution equations described in the convolutional networks section.

 The pooling operation in ConvNets can be contrasted with the dendritic spike induced voltage-gated sodium channel influx.
-This happens when neurotransmitters connect to the dendrite of the post-synaptic neuron and open a channel for sodium ion flow (see Section
+This happens when neurotransmitters connect to the dendrite of the post-synaptic neuron and open a channel for sodium ion flow (see dedicated section).
-\[sec:NeuroTransmitterAnalysis\] This causes the dendrite to rapidly depolarize and it may affect nearby dendrites and potentially the whole neuron.
+This causes the dendrite to rapidly depolarize and it may affect nearby dendrites and potentially the whole neuron.
 The essence of this action is that a sufficiently strong signal can overwrite nearby dendrites causing them to spike at the same time,